Lucas-C/youtube_playlist_watcher/README.md

     cd /path/to/ypw # where you downloaded the script and the JSON dumps will get stored ./install_crontask.sh YOUTUBE_API_KEY=...
 EMAIL_DEST=...
 PLAYLIST_ID=...

-This script will generate the `youtube_playlist_watcher_crontask.sh` script that will be invoked by the cron job.
+This script will generate a `youtube_playlist_watcher_crontask.sh` script that will be invoked by the cron job.
-If you want to watch multiple playlists, simply repeat its last lines with a different playlist id.
+If you want to watch multiple playlists, use another email client command (the default is `mail`), keep more or less JSON dumps in history or change the kind of playlist changes watched, simply edit this file manually.

 ## Manual usage